 The Company works in one industry being the development of small molecule drugs for prostate cancer.
 The Company's right-of-use assets are located in the USA.

-NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS (Unaudited)
+NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS (Unaudited) (Expressed in United States dollars)

 16. CAPITAL MANAGEMENT